thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 #### World Record Social Media Posts

-World records are one of the largest drivers of the WCA’s public outreach.
+World records are one of the largest drivers of the WCA's public outreach.
 When one occurs, Delegates are encouraged to fill out the [World Record Submission Form](https://docs.google.com/forms/d/e/1FAIpQLSeLrkLhFnIy1QNGoWoZT4jsOIibNJ_xc9qTd_YKBpcuMIq-LA/viewform) so that the WCA Communication Team (WCT) can make posts on WCA social media pages regarding the new world record.
 An example of a world record post can be found [here](https://www.instagram.com/p/C3tazeXN9ZO/).

-When a new world record is achieved, a lot of attention is directed towards the WCA.
+When a new world record is achieved, a lot of attention may be directed towards the WCA.
 These world record social media posts are most effective when they are posted during this excitement.
 Fill out the form as soon as the record has been verified by checking the scrambles, validating the scorecard, and resolving any possible incidents.

-Before submitting a photo of the competitor through the form, be sure to gain the competitor’s consent to be posted on the WCA’s social media pages.
+Before submitting a photo of the competitor through the form, be sure to gain the competitor's consent to be posted on the WCA's social media pages.

 ### Missing Competitor Results

 When the data for a round is fully entered, you may have competitors without results.
-Presumably, this is because they did not compete, but it’s good to verify this, as losing a competitor’s results leads to a very poor competitor experience.
+Presumably, this is because they did not compete, but it's good to verify this, as losing a competitor's results leads to a very poor competitor experience.

-Scorecards that are pre-labeled with the competitor’s name are highly recommended for all WCA competitions, as a blank scorecard with the competitor’s name after the round is complete is very strong evidence that the competitor did not compete.
+Scorecards that are pre-labeled with the competitor's name are highly recommended for all WCA competitions, as a blank scorecard with the competitor's name after the round is complete is very strong evidence that the competitor did not compete.
 Once you have their blank scorecard, you can safely drop them from the round from WCA Live.
 If a blank scorecard cannot be found, it is likely that their results were misplaced.
 Scorecards can get stuck together or lost inside cube covers, and sometimes the competitor will take the scorecard without realizing its importance in scoretaking.
 If you still cannot locate the scorecard and the competitor can verify that they did their attempts, grant the competitor provisional extra attempts for the entire round and enter those as the result.
 If the original scorecard reappears, replace the provisional extra attempts with the original times.
+You should explain how this process works to the competitor.

 ## +2 Calls and Penalties {#plus2-calls-and-penalties}